AtRiskMedia/tractstack-docs/src/content/docs/start/installation.md

 description: Self-hosted recipes on Debian
 ---

 Tract Stack is a _full stack_ application.
-It includes multiple web frontends, a backend, and a sprinkling of server config.
+It includes an astro frontend to serve the web experience, a basic PHP backend "concierge" of sorts with a sprinkling of server config.
+This guide is based on [Debian Linux](https://www.debian.org/).
 If you're up to the challenge we'll provide you with everything required to install and self-host your own Tract Stack!

+It is available under the source-available [Functional Source License](/start/license)

-(Commercial use is [encouraged](/start/license/))
+Commercial use is [encouraged](/start/license/).
 If you are an agency looking to build with Tract Stack, [let's chat](mailto:hello@tractstack.com).

 :::caution[This is a technical guide]
 If you want Tract Stack as a service, visit [Tract Stack](https://tractstack.com/#pricing?utm_source=docs&utm_medium=www&utm_campaign=starlight) for managed hosting options.